yuqianli/BezierCurve/README.md

 - Click Local WIndows Debugger to comile and run the program.

-*SJSU CS 116A: Introduction to Computer Graphics class assignment*
+  *SJSU CS 116A: Introduction to Computer Graphics class assignment.